Fall River, Massachusetts: Water

 The Fall River Line Pier, located directly beneath the Braga Bridge, is a major port for commercial fishing and cargo shipping, handling imports from and to Cape Verde, the Azores, Brazil, Haiti, and the Dominican Republic.
-It has served as port-of-call for cruise ships, and serves as the terminus for a passenger ferry line connecting to Newport, Rhode Island.
-(Service to Block Island has been suspended since 2020 as a result of the COVID-19 pandemic).
+A water taxi service began in 2024, connecting the pier to several points throughout the city's waterfront.
+The port has also served as port-of-call for cruise ships, and formerly served as the terminus for a passenger ferry line connecting to the Rhode Island communities of Newport and Block Island, though the service was cancelled in 2020.
 The pier also offers connections to freight rail via the Massachusetts Coastal Railroad.

 Soccer

 Fall River has a rich soccer history.
 The game was first introduced to the city in the 1880s by immigrants from Lancashire and Glasgow who worked in the local textile industry.
 In later decades, the arrival of immigrants from Portugal helped to sustain the game's popularity.
 Between 1888 and 1892, teams from Fall River won the American Cup for five straight years.
 One of these teams, the Fall River Rovers, also won the 1917 National Challenge Cup.
 The star and captain of the team was local-born Thomas Swords, who in 1916 captained the United States in their first official international.

-During the 1920s and early 1930s, the Fall River Marksmen were one of the most successful soccer clubs in the United States and were American soccer champions on seven occasions.
-Another local club, Fall River F.C., were champions in 1932.
+During the 1920s and early 1930s, the Fall River F.C. of Sam Mark were one of the most successful soccer clubs in the United States and were American soccer champions on seven occasions.
+A subsequent Fall River F.C., were champions in 1932.

-The Marksmen won the National Challenge Cup four times.
+The 'Marksmen' won the National Challenge Cup four times.
 Among their most notable players were Billy Gonsalves and Bert Patenaude, who were both raised in Fall River.
 Both played for the United States at the first ever soccer World Cup in 1930.
 Patenaude is also credited with scoring the first ever hat-trick in World Cup history.
 He scored all three goals in the United States' 3–0 victory over Paraguay.

 During the 1940s, Ponta Delgada S.C. became one of the most successful amateur teams in the United States.
 In 1947 the team was selected to represent the United States at the North American soccer championship.
 In 1950, two of their local born players, Ed Souza and John Souza, played at the World Cup, helping the United States defeat England 1–0.

 On January 18, 2011, Andrew Sousa was drafted by New England Revolution, becoming the first ever Fall River native to play in Major League Soccer.

 In 2019, Fall River Football Club and Fall River Marksmen FC returned to the field after a long hiatus.
 Both clubs participated in the 1st annual Taça de Fall River, a Home & Away match series, with Fall River Football Club becoming the eventual winners.